inivekin/abosa/abosa.typ

 an keeping arms at fair distance find medium o strained contact.
-Tae see but never speak, I flee in last unspool o sordid way, giving nae alms tae voiceless plea, as arms reach vaguely in dismay.
+Tae see but never speak, I flee in last unspool o ghoulish way, tae give nae alms tae voiceless plea, as arms reach vaguely in dismay.
 I've pulled the threads an loops are shown, minimum feedback vertex set,